SiigoDev/siigo_sdk_javascript/docs/CustomerApi.md

 > CustomersViewModel getCustomers(opts)

-Gets a list of Customers.
+Returns a paginated list of customers.

 ### Example